shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Int, Wis

-Racial Ability: Drain.
+Species Ability: Drain.
 As an action, place a web in a 15ft square.
 The web does 1d4 necrotic to those who stand in it, and also roots them if they fail a Str save.
 You can tap the web to heal for the damage done.

-Racial Ability: Web Pattern.
+Species Ability: Web Pattern.
 Access to Spider-specific spells.

 Feat (F): Spiderling: Int, Wis